-With dog meat bans already in place in many areas of Asia, including Thailand, the Philippines, Singapore, Taiwan and Hong Kong, achieving an end to the trade in mainland China is not an unrealistic goal, although we know that change there can come frustratingly slowly.
+With dog meat bans already in place in many areas of Asia, including Thailand, the Philippines, Singapore, Taiwan and Hong Kong, achieving an end to the trade in mainland China is not an unrealistic goal, although we know that change can come frustratingly slowly.
 Most recently, in 2020, the Chinese cities of Shenzhen and Zhuhai introduced bans on dog and cat meat consumption, and China’s Ministry of Agriculture declared that dogs are considered companions and not livestock.
 HSI provides advice to Chinese animal groups to advance legislative proposals for a dog meat ban, with the hope that the National People’s Congress will sooner or later support the advancement of robust animal welfare legislation.
 HSI also works with local police, for example in Dalian, to promote best practices nationwide so that the standards of animal treatment across the country can be elevated.

 In January 2017, China introduced the Foreign NGO Law, which places strong legal restrictions on foreign NGOs, such as HSI, requiring NGOs to register with the Chinese government in order to allow us to continue operating on the ground in China.
 HSI has several official projects registered with Chinese authorities, and although there are some limitations on us–for example, HSI staff do not have legal permission to operate in Yulin–we are able to continue having a presence on the ground through our Chinese partner groups, and have continued to be able to help dogs and cats rescued from the Yulin festival and beyond.